yorecode/yorecode/README.md

 ## Who
 yorecode is a pseudonym, a pen name pun name.
 Name is Brian, in Ottawa, Ontario, Canada.

+Member of the GNU project, co-maintainer of the GnuCOBOL compiler suite.
+Member of the ISO working group committee for the COBOL 2022 Standard, with work on the next COBOL 202x Standard in progress.

 ## What
 This will be a collection of repositories covering the art, science and craft of Computer Programming with examples, along with details and commentary about various programming languages and Software